In 2020:

 Did you know?

-Women continue to bear a disproportionate burden of the HIV epidemic, with a prevalence of 21.5% compared to 13.1% in men.
-Around one-third of women are likely to experience intimate partner violence in South Africa.
-This is a huge issue, which can prevent women from testing for HIV, starting and staying on treatment.
+Women continue to bear a disproportionate burden of the HIV epidemic, with women twice as likely to have HIV than men.
+Around one-third of women are likely to experience intimate partner violence in South Africa – and this has increased in recent years, linked to the fallout of the COVID-19 pandemic.
+Violence against women and girls is a huge issue, and can prevent women from testing for HIV and starting and staying on treatment.
 It also helps drive transmission.

-It is estimated that 57.7% of sex workers have HIV.
-Female sex workers with HIV are consistently less likely to know their HIV status than adult women overall.
+It is estimated that around 58% of sex workers have HIV.
+Female sex workers with HIV are consistently less likely to know their HIV status than other adult women.

-Gay men and other men who have sex with men with HIV are much less likely to know their HIV status compared with the overall adult male population with HIV.
+Gay men and other men who have sex with men with HIV are much less likely to know their HIV status compared with other men.
 However, when they do know their HIV status, they are more likely to receive HIV treatment and be virally suppressed.

 HIV-related stigma remains an issue – around 17% of people hold discriminatory attitudes towards people with HIV, according to UNAIDS data.
 But this is lower compared to other countries in the region.